andy-maier/easy-server/docs/index.rst

 .. limitations under the License.

-secureserveraccess - Secure Server Access
+secure-server-access - Secure Server Access
 *****************************************

-The **secureserveraccess** Python package is a library for retrieving the secrets needed for accessing servers or services from an encrypted `Ansible vault file`_ in YAML format.
+The **secure-server-access** Python package is a library for retrieving the secrets needed for accessing servers or services from an encrypted `Ansible vault file`_ in YAML format.

 The servers are identified with user-defined nicknames and the data structure of the secrets for each server is completely user-defined.
-The password for the Ansible vault file must be provided by the caller of the **secureserveraccess** library.
+The password for the Ansible vault file must be provided by the caller of the **secure-server-access** library.
 The documentation describes approaches for how the vault password can be stored securely in CI systems and in keyring facilities.